krishnagopinath/sturgis/README.md

 ## Why the name?

-[Wikipedia calls the oldest public library building in the US.](https://en.wikipedia.org/wiki/Sturgis_Library), so I felt like it was a cool name for this project.
+[Wikipedia calls this the oldest public library building in the US.](https://en.wikipedia.org/wiki/Sturgis_Library), so I felt like it was a cool name for this project.

-## Architecture

-### Technical stack
+## Technical stack

 This project is primarily built on Node.js and PostgresSQL.
 Here is a breakdown of some the libraries that were used: